-You’ll see another Intuit notice near the bottom of the Bank screen and the next screen:
+You’ll see another Intuit notice near the bottom of the Bank screen and the following screen:

 If you agree, press the Activate Payments button.
 That completes the process of signing up for accepting QuickBooks Payments.
 QuickBooks will send you an email within about the next two days when you’re approved for using the service.

 You’ll receive your first customer payment in your bank account within five business days.
-After you receive your first payment, you’ll get customer payments much quicker to help your cash flow.
+After receiving your first payment, you’ll get customer payments much quicker to help your cash flow.
 That’s by the next business day (or even the same business day for eligible accounts).

 The following screenshot shows how you can use QuickBooks Payments:

 Using QuickBooks Payments, you can select your favorite payment type and send online invoices to your customers with a Pay Now button.

 You can set up recurring invoices and recurring sales receipts for recurring customer payments.